 - Complete Room Condition Reports and Roommate Agreement Forms

-- Assist with safety drills (1–2 times per semester)
+- Assist with fire safety drills (1–2 times per semester)

 It is essential to understand what the resident advisor position entails.